aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/60_metadata persistence/_index.en.md

 >}}

-➡️ Step 2: Drag the Amazon DynamoDB PutItem action from the “States browser” and drop it in between the “Parallel State” and “End” states.
-When done, you should see that the “Definition view” has changed to allow configuration of the “DynamoDB PutItem” step as shown below.
+➡️ Step 2: Add the DynamoDB native integration step.

+Drag the **DynamoDB PutItem** action from the “States browser” and drop it in between the **Parallel State** and **End** states.
+When done, you should see that the "Configuration paenl" has changed to allow configuration of the **DynamoDB PutItem** step as shown below.

 {{< figure